Discordi0/Practice/HBT/Sherlock/Operation Blackout 2025. Smoke & Mirrors.md

 #### A:

+Using good old trusty Google again i came across this. (https://powershellfaqs.com/disable-windows-defender-using-powershell/).
+As per Q1 i used the string present in most commands `Set-MpPreference `.

+There was a lot of events in the log that could be

 ### Q3: The attacker loaded an AMSI patch written in PowerShell.
 Which function in the DLL is being patched by the script to effectively disable AMSI?